GlPortal/RadixEngine/README.md

 [More Info](CONTRIBUTORS.md)

 ## Compile the source
-For instructions on how to compile the game please read [this](COMPILE.md).
+For instructions on how to compile the game please [read COMPILE.md](COMPILE.md).

 ## Join the team
 Chat with us at irc.freenode.org in the channel [##glportal](http://webchat.freenode.net/?channels=%23%23glportal&uio=d4)